hackforla/HomeUniteUs/CONTRIBUTING.md

 To begin working on the `HomeUniteUs` project you will need to be an active member of Hack for LA.
 If you have not completed the onboarding process, then please prefer to the [Getting Started Page](https://www.hackforla.org/getting-started) for full instructions.
 This onboarding will provide you access to the Hack for LA Slack, GitHub, and Google Drive.

-Once you have access to these systems you can introduce yourself on our [Slack channel](https://hackforla.slack.com/archives/CRWUG7X0C) and check for open positions by reviewing the [development job board](https://github.com/hackforla/engineering/projects/2).

 Welcome to Hack for LA, and thank you for contributing 🥳🥳!!

 ## First Steps